Our space in Hochelaga (3535 Rouen) becomes a pickup point only, open from Tuesday to Saturday from 12pm to 5pm.

 AA Beef

-The AA classification comes from a beef that is less than 30 months old where the marbling ranges from moderate to light.
+The AA classification comes from beef less than 30 months old where the marbling ranges from moderate to light.
 This represents approximately 45% of cattle.

 A

-The last category is grade A, which includes about 3% of the beef.
-It is again assigned to a steer 30 months or younger, but with very little marbling.
+The last category is grade A, which includes about 3% of beef.
+It is again assigned to a 30-month-old or younger steer, but with very little marbling.
 Having less marbling and therefore a bit less flavor, this classification is often used with sauces and marinades.

 WHAT IS ANGUS BEEF?

-Although it is often mentioned in advertisements or on the menu of certain restaurants, Angus is not a grade per se.
-It is rather a breed of beef, and it is mainly its large amount of tender meat as well as its usually high marbling that makes it so popular.
+Although it is often mentioned in advertisements or on some restaurant menus, Angus is not a grade as such.
+It is rather a breed of beef, and it is mainly its large amount of tender meat and usually high marbling that makes it so popular.

 DISCOVER OUR BEEF